essentialkaos/knf-spec/README.md

 #### Sections

 Properties MUST be grouped into arbitrarily named _sections_.
 The section name appears on a line by itself, in square brackets (`[` and `]`).
 All properties after the section declaration are associated with that section.
 There is no explicit "end of section" delimiter; sections end at the next section declaration or at the end of the file.
-Sections cannot be nested.
+Sections CANNOT be nested.

 Properties may, but need not, have a whitespace or tab indentation.